 Legal Information and Support

-This nonprofit offers legal advice and services to more than 3.5 million homeless families and individuals.
+This nonprofit offers legal advice and services to more than 3.5 million families and individuals experiencing homelessness.
 The website features information and resources regarding housing rights, civil rights for people experiencing homelessness, and youth and education rights.

 Many people experiencing basic needs insecurity encounter discrimination when attempting to secure housing.
 Affected individuals can file an official complaint with HUD at no charge.
 This page breaks down the step-by-step process for filing and following up on these complaints.

-Signed into law in 1987, this act remains a key piece of legislation for the educational rights of homeless children and youth.
+Signed into law in 1987, the McKinney-Vento Homeless Assistance Act act is a key piece of legislation that outlines the educational rights of children and youth who are experiencing homelessness.
 This 2017 guide addresses common questions and concerns about the act, including college-related matters like fee waivers and financial aid.

 Created in 2011, FRN is the biggest student-led organization aimed at ending hunger and food waste in the U.S. The program can be found on over 150 college campuses.
 Students can start their own FRN chapter by filling out an online application.

 Students who are passionate about helping individuals facing food insecurity can join Challah for Hunger's Campus Hunger Project.
-The group encourages students to advocate with its digital toolkit and provides a map showing which campuses have Challah for Hunger chapters.
+The group encourages students to advocate for change by using its digital toolkit and provides a map showing which campuses have Challah for Hunger chapters.

 Aiming to end homelessness through education, this nonprofit offers a wealth of resources to educate college students about homelessness and encourage them to take action.
 The site provides tips for raising awareness and joining advocacy efforts.

 Editor's Note: This article contains general information and is not intended to be a substitute for professional advice.
 Please consult a professional advisor before making decisions about financial, legal, and/or health-related issues.